Skip to content

 There is no evidence currently to suggest that any vaccine, including COVID-19 vaccines, can cause male or female infertility.

-Participants in both the vaccine group and placebo group became pregnant at similar rates during vaccine clinical trials.
+Participants in both the vaccine and placebo groups became pregnant at similar rates during vaccine clinical trials.

 Vaccination of women who are planning a pregnancy is safe, effective and strongly recommended.